Ticks and Lyme disease

 May is the time of year when the caterpillars of this invasive Moth are on the move.
 The hairs of the caterpillars carry a toxin which can be a threat to human health, causing skin rashes, eye irritation and respiratory problems.

-In late April/early May pesticide spraying will take place on oaks in busy areas and those where they have been previously infested.
+In late April/early May pesticide spraying took place on oaks in busy areas and those where they have been previously infested.
 This will be followed by careful surveying of the whole park in June and July to locate nests which are then removed by specialist operatives using protective clothing and equipment.

 If you come across the caterpillars or their webbed nests please do not touch them and keep children and pets away.
 Report any sightings to the Park office on 0300 061 2250.

 The Azaleas and the species Rhododendron will still be in flower at the end of the month.